instructure/canvas-lms/doc/live_events.md

 ## Development and Testing

 To enabled Live Events, you need to configure the plugin in the /plugins interface.
-If using the docker-compose dev setup, there is already a "fake kinesis" running that you can use.
-Make sure you have the `aws` cli installed, and run the following command to create a stream (with canvas running):
+If using the docker-compose dev setup, there is a "fake kinesis" available in docker-compose/kinesis.override.yml available for use.
+Once it's up, make sure you have the `aws` cli installed, and run the following command to create a stream (with canvas running):

 ```bash
 AWS_ACCESS_KEY_ID=key AWS_SECRET_ACCESS_KEY=secret aws --endpoint-url http://kinesis.docker/ kinesis create-stream --stream-name=mystream --shard-count=1 --region=us-east-1